corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/network/available-network-parameters.md

 confidentialIdentityMinimumBackupInterval = 30d
 ```

-## `confidentialIdentityPreGenerationPeriod`

-When a key is requested for a Confidential Identity, we only hand out previously backed-up keys.
-This configuration value is used to calculate the cut-off time after which we assume keys have not been backed up.
-Therefore, the cut-off time is calculated as *current time - confidentialIdentityPreGenerationPeriod*.

 ## `epoch`

 The version number of the network parameters.
 Starting from 1, this will always increment whenever any of the